vvittis/FlinkSampling/README.md

 4. The counter of the stratum
 5. The constant value of 1
 #### Window 2
-* In this window we
+* In this window we have the KeySelector2( ) which selects the last field (aka the constant value of 1) and based on this key the process() function calculates the γi (variance/mean) of each stratum and finds the total γ which represents the sum of all γi.
+Lastly, it writes the data in a Sink as mentioned before.
 ### Job2

 ## Instructions